TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/lesson.md

 		* Any students that finish their plan and have it checked should begin project work.
 2. **Days 2-7**
 	* ** Planning/Questions **
-		* Have students write down what they want to do that day and any questions they have from yesterday
+		* Have students write down what they want to accomplish that day and any questions they have from the previous class.
-	2. **Review**
+	2. **Review (if necessary)**
-		* if necessary, review any concepts or struggles the class was having
+		* Go over any concepts or challenges that students are having.
 	3. **Project Work**
-		* students work on their projects indecently
+		* Students work independently to complete their projects and meet their daily goals.
 	4. **Wrap Up**
-		* have the students write down what they struggled on or had a hard time doing.
+		* Have the students write down what they struggled on or had a hard time doing.